hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * allow extra unneeded whitespaces in between operands of the instructions.

 * Allow all VM Op int literals to use the flexible and better DataM based flow

+* More if condition check types using a new CondOp enum

+  * Add support for ifeq wrt int and string types

 TODO